Minnesota Board of Accountancy

 Regulation • Licensure • Enforcement • Public Service

-2024 Renewals Open
+2025 Renewals Open

 Active and Inactive licensees and SP firms: Use Online Services.

-(Click on this message to close it.)
+(Click on this message to close it and to see more information.)

 NEWS

-• Inactive licensees renewing for 2024 must use Online Services.
+• Inactive licensees renewing for 2025 must use Online Services.
 There is no paper renewal option.

 • Active licensees and Sole Proprietor firms that do not provide services that require peer review and that do not have non-CPA owners can renew using Online Services.

-• All RAPs and RAP firms must use paper forms.
+• All RAPs must use paper forms.

 If you wish to go Exempt or Retire, or are seeking Reactivation or Reinstatement, see the separate (not Renewal) forms for those statuses/processes in the "Forms" section of the website.